nare-ua/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README_finetuning.md

 ### deploymnet

+- seem alignment info is destroyed and then reconstructed...

 TODO:
+- train only postnet - useless
-- ignore text embedding?
+- ignore text embedding? - got noise.. :(

-- seem alignment info is destroyed and then reconstructed...